amannn/next-client-script/README.md

 }
 ```

-Now you can add a client bundle sibling to this component that receives the data.
+Now you can add a client part for this component that receives the data and adds interactivity.

 ```js
 // Counter.client.js